coq/coq/doc/sphinx/language/coq-library.rst

   single: iff (term)
   single: IF_then_else (term)

-First, we find propositional calculus connectives:
+First, we find propositional calculus connectives.
+At times, it's helpful to know exactly what these notations represent.

 .. coqdoc::